When visiting a new place you take in the sights and sounds, but arguably, more importantly, the smells and tastes.

 Clumpies offers seasonal and limited edition flavors Raspberry Stracciatella and Chocolate Lava Cake during Valentine’s season, and Chai Latte and Coffee Cake in the fall.

-Located near the south end of Chattanooga’s Walnut Street Walking Bridge, The Ice Cream shop offers over 17,000 flavor combinations, making sure there’s something for everyone in the family.
+Located near the south end of Chattanooga’s Walnut Street Walking Bridge at 105 Walnut Street, next to the Hunter Museum, The Ice Cream Show offers over 17,000 flavor combinations, making sure there’s something for everyone in the family.

 These combinations are created from over 40 different fresh ingredients including fruits, chocolates, and nuts.